IMATI-RS/SDB/README.md

   - Select the desired input product from the available list ([1] S2A_MSIL2A_20200319T101021_N0214_R022_T32TQR_20200319T130518)
   - Resample the product by “reference band” and choose “B2” (or other 10 m resolution bands)
   - Subset according to:
- i.
-The source bands to be used in the following steps (B2, B3, B4, B8 to select);
+    - The source bands to be used in the following steps (B2, B3, B4, B8 to select);
-ii.
-The desired AOI polygon, leveraging on Wicket -  https://arthur-e.github.io/Wicket/sandbox-gmaps3.html for the generation of the geographic coordinates in a proper format to be pasted in the proper space
+    - The desired AOI polygon, leveraging on Wicket -  https://arthur-e.github.io/Wicket/sandbox-gmaps3.html for the generation of the geographic coordinates in a proper format to be pasted in the proper space

 The following steps are meant to:
-d.
-Calculate the Land mask
+  - Calculate the Land mask
-e.
-Merge the produced bands (User should select the five bands available in the window)
+  - Merge the produced bands (User should select the five bands available in the window)
-f.
-Apply the Land mask to the four source bands
+  - Apply the Land mask to the four source bands
-g.
-Merge the produced bands (User should select the four bands available in the window)
+  - Merge the produced bands (User should select the four bands available in the window)

 ![Image](Figures/DEGLINT.png?raw=true)

-h.
-Save the pre-processed product (S2A_MSIL2A_20200319T101021_N0214_R022_T32TQR_20200319T130518_resampled_Subset_BandMaths) in BEAM-DIMAP format in the Data folder
+  - Save the pre-processed product (S2A_MSIL2A_20200319T101021_N0214_R022_T32TQR_20200319T130518_resampled_Subset_BandMaths) in BEAM-DIMAP format in the Data folder

 4. Deglint
-a.
-Create glint polygons or load polygons (Glint_Polygon) as ESRI shapefile: Vectos > Import > ESRI Shapefile; import the polygons as unique mask.
+  - Create glint polygons or load polygons (Glint_Polygon) as ESRI shapefile: Vectos > Import > ESRI Shapefile; import the polygons as unique mask.
-b.
-Open the Deglin processor: Optical > Thematic water processing > Sen2Coral > Deglint Processor
+  - Open the Deglin processor: Optical > Thematic water processing > Sen2Coral > Deglint Processor
-c.
-Read the pre-processed product in the “Input/Output” parameters window ([2] S2A_MSIL2A_20200319T101021_N0214_R022_T32TQR_20200319T130518_resampled_Subset_BandMaths)
+  - Read the pre-processed product in the “Input/Output” parameters window ([2] S2A_MSIL2A_20200319T101021_N0214_R022_T32TQR_20200319T130518_resampled_Subset_BandMaths)
-d.
-Save as GeoTIFF-BigTIFF
+  - Save as GeoTIFF-BigTIFF
-e.
-In the “processing parameters” write the polygons shapefile name for the “Sun Glint Areas”, select Blue, Green and Red land-masked bands as source, NIR as reference
+  - In the “processing parameters” write the polygons shapefile name for the “Sun Glint Areas”, select Blue, Green and Red land-masked bands as source, NIR as reference
-f.
-Check the boxes
+  - Check the boxes
-g.
-Run the processor
+  - Run the processor
-h.
-Read the product
+  - Read the product
-i.
-Read vector as single layer
+  - Read vector as single layer
-j.
-Write the polygons name
+  - Write the polygons name
-k.
-Select the bands to be corrected (B2, B3, B4) and the reference bands (B8, B9)
+  - Select the bands to be corrected (B2, B3, B4) and the reference bands (B8, B9)
-l.
-Check box for the
+  - Check box for the
-m.
-Write the product in the Preprocessed folder selecting GeoTiff/BigTiff format;
+  - Write the product in the Preprocessed folder selecting GeoTiff/BigTiff format;

 The batch processor can be used with the same procedure for a multiple images processing or in case of random errors with the graph builder
 5. End